Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- pattern (output) - id of the context with a string value;
+- pattern (variable / string) - pattern that will be compared to every string in the vector;
-- vector (output) - id of the context with a vector of strings to be checked;
+- vector (variable / vector variable / vector string) - vector of strings to be compared;
-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the value of the existing variable with the same id.